Topological Drawings meet Classical Theorems from Convex Geometry: Discussion

 \section{Discussion}

-We conclude this article with three further classical theorems from Convex Geometry.
+We conclude this article with remarks on three additional classic theorems from Convex Geometry.

-Lov\'asz (cf.\ B{\'a}r{\'a}ny \cite{Barany1982}) generalized Helly's Theorem as follows: Let $\mathcal{C}_0,\ldots,\mathcal{C}_d$ be families of compact convex sets from $\RR^d$ such that for every ``colorful'' choice of sets $C_0 \in \mathcal{C}_0,\ldots,C_d \in \mathcal{C}_d$ the intersection $C_0\cap \ldots \cap C_d$ is non-empty.
+Lov\'asz (cf.\ B{\'a}r{\'a}ny \cite{Barany1982}) generalized Helly's theorem as follows: Let $\mathcal{C}_0,\ldots,\mathcal{C}_d$ be families of compact convex sets from $\RR^d$ such that for every ``colorful'' choice of sets $C_0 \in \mathcal{C}_0,\ldots,C_d \in \mathcal{C}_d$ the intersection $C_0\cap \ldots \cap C_d$ is non-empty.
 Then, for some $k$, the intersection $\bigcap \mathcal{C}_k$ is non-empty.
-This result is known as the \emph{Colorful Helly Theorem}.
-Kalai and Meshulam \cite{KalaiMeshulam2005} presented a topological version of the Colorful Helly Theorem, which, in particular, carries over to pseudolinear drawings.
-Since Helly's Theorem does not generalize to face-convex drawings (cf.\ Proposition~\ref{theorem:helly_fconvex}), neither does the Colorful Helly Theorem.
+This result is known as the \emph{Colorful Helly theorem}.
+Kalai and Meshulam \cite{KalaiMeshulam2005} presented a topological version of the Colorful Helly theorem, which, in particular, carries over to pseudolinear drawings.
+Since Helly's theorem does not generalize to cell-convex drawings (cf.\ Proposition~\ref{theorem:helly_fconvex}), neither does the Colorful Helly theorem.

 The \emph{$(p,q)$-Theorem} (conjectured by Hadwiger and Debrunner, proved by Alon and Kleitman \cite{AlonKleitman1992}, cf.\ \cite{KellerSmorodinskyTardos2018}) says that for any $p \ge q \ge d+1$ there is a finite number $c(p,q,d)$ with the following property: If $\mathcal{C}$ is a family of convex sets in $\RR^d$, with the property that among any $p$ of them, there are $q$ that have a common point, then there are $c(p,q,d)$ points that cover all the sets in~$\mathcal{C}$.
-The case $p=q=d+1$ is Helly's Theorem, i.e., $c(d+1,d+1,d)=1$.
-We are not aware whether a $(p,q)$-Theorem for triangles in topological drawings exists.
+Helly's theorem is the case with $p=q=d+1$, i.e., $c(d+1,d+1,d)=1$.
+We are not aware whether a $(p,q)$-Theorem for triangles in general topological drawings exists, however, an anonymous reviewer pointed us to a proof for pseudolinear drawings.
+Here is an outline: A triangle in a pseudolinear drawing is the intersection of three pseudo-halfplanes.
+Hence, the intersection of multiple triangles is the intersection of pseudo-halfplanes, and is therefore either empty or path-connected.
+A $(p,q)$-Theorem for triangles in pseudolinear drawings now follows directly from Pat{\'a}kov{\'a}'s $(p,q)$-Theorem \cite[Theorem~6]{Patakova2020}.